-Benefit: Two-thirds of average final compensation plus 2% for each year of service in excess of 25 years of service.
+Benefit: Two-thirds of average final compensation plus 2% for each year of service in excess selected.

-Form of Payment: Life annuity ("full benefit") unless an optional method of payment is selected.
+Form of Payment: Life annuity ("full benefit") unless an optional method of payment is

-This benefit is identical to Regular Benefit Plan 3C, except that there is no provision for costof-living adjustments.
+This benefit is identical to Regular Benefit Plan 3C, except that there is no provision for cost-of-living adjustments.